linusmossberg/monte-carlo-ray-tracer/README.md

 The `f_stop` and `focus_distance` fields defines the depth of field properties of the camera and are optional.
 The distance from the camera to the `look_at` coordinate is used as focus distance if this coordinate is specified and if no valid focus distance is specified.

-The `sqrtspp` (Square-Rooted Samples Per Pixel) property defines the square-rooted number of ray paths that should be sampled from each pixel in the camera.
+The `sqrtspp` field defines the square-rooted number of ray paths that should be sampled from each pixel in the camera.

 The `savename` property defines the name of the resulting saved image file.
 Images are saved in TGA format.